METRORail: Future plans

 METRO put the METRONext Moving Forward Plan before Houston area voters in November 2019; voters approved the $3.5 billion bond by a margin of nearly two-to-one.
 Bonds issued will be used to extend existing light rail service.
 The Red Line will be expanded North to the North Shepherd park & ride, and both the Green and Purple lines will be expanded east and south to William P Hobby Airport, and west to the Houston Municipal Courthouse.
-In addition, new BRT lines would be set up along corridors that had previously been identified for light rail transit including Inner Katy and University; another new BRT line would bridge the gap between the northern terminus of the Red Line and Bush Airport, and a new north-south BRT service would operate along the western leg of Beltway 8.

 A long extension or possible commuter rail line from Fannin South to Sugar Land and beyond has been studied since 2004.
 The route would parallel U.S. 90A in the existing right-of-way used by the Glidden subdivision owned by UP.
+In 2011, the Southwest Rail Corridor was proposed to connect Fannin South and Missouri City.
+This was not constructed, but the METRONext plan includes a similar route extended to Sugar Land which it describes as a "future METRORail potential partnership."